How to Cook With Marjoram

 Whether it’s dried or fresh, oregano is always the best bet as far as marjoram substitution goes.
 Marjoram is slightly sweeter and milder than oregano, though, so adjust your recipe accordingly.

-Fresh thyme and basil are other herbs that can serve in place of marjoram as their flavor usually is compatible with the same kinds of recipes marjoram is used in.
+Fresh thyme and basil are other herbs that can be served in place of marjoram as their flavor is usually compatible with the same kinds of recipes marjoram is used in.

 Where to Find Marjoram

-Fresh marjoram may be sold in bunches (particularly at farmers’ markets) or in small plastic containers.
+Fresh marjoram may be sold in bunches (particularly at farmers markets) or in small plastic containers.
 See below for how to store it once you bring it home.
-Avoid bunches with browned leaves or leaves that look shriveled, dried or damp.
+Avoid bunches with browned leaves or leaves that look shriveled, dried, or damp.
+If everything is green and looks lively, you are good to go.

 How to Prepare Marjoram